RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 "Sounds reasonable" - we think...

+We find instructions pretty clear and easy to follow.
+Indeed, I wouldn't try to build a skyscraper with it, but for a regular house it's more than enough.
+Most of the tools are encouraging certain ways of working with them, which we're getting used to soon.

 #### ...
 After finishing our home...

 Well, it looks okay.
 There are a few things to fix later, when new instruments arrive.
 Some tools weren't very handy or comfortable to use - we decide to contact the store about it.
 But otherwise...
 It felt really nice.
 Especially for such a small tools-store and for the first experience.

 "So, what do you say?" - you ask me.

 "It was rather enjoyable.
 We can stick to this Svelte for now, what do you think?" - I reply.

 Now, what is your answer? :)

 ### JavaScript vs TypeScript.